Kemystra/zesty-engine2/README.md

     - Parsing OBJ files should be handled by an external crate
     - Do NOT implement it; it's out of scope
 3. Basic command line interface
-    - mandatory argument `FILE` specify OBJ filepath
+    - mandatory arguments to specify scene file

 ## External crate list
 1. `softbuffer` - To provide drawing buffer to be passed to `winit`
 2. `winit` - To draw window (out of scope of this project)
-3. `num` - To have number types generalization
+3. `num_traits` - To have number types generalization
 4. `clap` - To parse command line arguments and options

 ## Implementation Steps
 1. Basic math library
-    - Vector2D<T> and Vector3D<T> (where T: float OR integer)
+    - Vector2<T> and Vector3<T> (where T: float OR integer)
         - Able to add, substract, and multiply with scalar (restricted to its type)
-    - TransformMatrix and FullMatrix (use f64 to represent values)
+    - Matrix3 and Matrix4 (use f32 to represent values), will use Vectors above
         - Methods: `apply_rotation(Quaternion q)`
     - Quaternion (fml)
         - Methods: `normalize()`